How we adapt the curriculum and learning environment for children with SEN

-At St Hild’s, we aim to offer a curriculum that is broad and balanced; which promotes spiritual, moral, mental and physical development; and which prepares our pupils for the opportunities, responsibilities and experiences of later life.
+At St Hild’s, we aim to offer a curriculum that is broad and balanced; which promotes spiritual, moral, spiritual, cultural, mental and physical development; and which prepares our pupils for the opportunities, responsibilities and experiences of later life.
 We have adopted an inclusive approach to teaching and learning and we ensure that all children can access a curriculum that is tailored to meet their individual needs.
-We follow the formal requirements of the National Curriculum but also provide a wide range of additional opportunities to enrich the experiences of our children and where necessary, we adapt the curriculum to make it more accessible for pupils with SEN.
+We follow the formal requirements of the National Curriculum but we also provide a wide range of additional opportunities to enrich the experiences of our children and where necessary, we adapt the curriculum to make it more accessible for pupils with SEN.

 Our curriculum also includes the social aspects that are essential for life-long learning, personal growth and development of independence.
 Some of the actions we may take to achieve this are: